Last updated on June 7, 2019

 Gods Unchained as an Esport

-Once the game is released publicly, the developer plans to hold a world tournament, funded by 10% of all card sales.
+Once the game gets out of beta, the developer plans to hold a world tournament, funded by 10% of all card sales.
 So far, the company has raised over $377,000 for this purpose.

 The plan is to create a class of elite GU players who will make a living entirely from the game, turning Gods Unchained into an Esport that rivals Hearthstone, Magic: The Gathering Online, DoTA, World of Warcraft Arena, and others.

-Check back to this page for the latest updates on game development and the ability to sign up to play.
+Check back to this page for the latest updates whenever new builds are released.

 Is Gods Unchained a Scam?